rng70/Hacking-Resources/README.md

 Tamper Data is an add-on for Firefox that lets you view and modify HTTP requests before they are sent.
 It shows what information the web browser is sending on your behalf, such as cookies and hidden form fields.
 Use of this plugin can reveal web applications that trust the client not to misbehave.

-### What is Brute-forcing?
+### `What is Brute-forcing?`

 A brute-force attack consists of an attacker trying many passwords or passphrases with the hope of eventually guessing correctly.
 The attacker systematically checks all possible passwords and passphrases until the correct one is found.
 Alternatively, the attacker can attempt to guess the key which is

 typically created from the password using a key derivation function.
 This is known as an exhaustive key search.

-### Why learn XSS, LFI, RFI?
+### `Why learn XSS, LFI, RFI?`

 Cross-site Scripting (XSS) refers to client-side code injection attack wherein an attacker can execute malicious scripts (also commonly referred to as a malicious payload) into a legitimate website or web application.
-XSS is amongst the most rampant of web application vulnerabilities and occurs when a web application makes use of unvalidated or unencoded user input within the output it generates.
+XSS is amongst the most rampant of web application vulnerabilities and occurs when a web application makes use of invalidated or unencoded user input within the output it generates.

 Remote File inclusion (RFI) refers to an inclusion attack wherein an attacker can cause the web application to include a remote file by exploiting a web application that dynamically includes external files or scripts.
 The consequences of a successful RFI attack include Information Disclosure and Cross-site Scripting (XSS) to Remote Code Execution.